dotlang/language/doc/RFE.md

 But we were supposed to support generic data types by using functions, not structs.
 It is orth and consistent to support both approaches.

+? - Can we mix import with struct decl? import inside struct def?